jckarter/clay/doc/language-reference.md

 ### Source encoding

-Clay source code is stored as a stream of ASCII text.
-(Anything other than ASCII is currently passed through as an opaque stream of bytes by the compiler.
+Clay source code is evaluated as a stream of ASCII text.
+(Anything other than ASCII in string and character literals is currently passed through as an opaque stream of bytes by the compiler.
 This will change to proper UTF-8 encoding in the future.)

 ### Whitespace